emil-velasquez/Electron-Groovi/README.md

 	- ![video page](https://media.giphy.com/media/yUyhaJoEbY8AVouLVP/giphy.gif)
 - Dance Features
 	- Learn a dance by dancing side-by-side with the video
-	- Use Mediapipe’s pose models to compare how well you are following along with the video (like Just Dance)
+	- Use Mediapipe’s pose models to compare how well you are following along with the video (like Just Dance) (currently only shows raw angle difference between poses)
 	- Mirror the video and follow along
 	- ![mirror function](https://media.giphy.com/media/qsTKvZvuSz3pdA34Hs/giphy.gif)
 	- If the scoring seems off, define a focus are of the main instructor you want to follow to guide the pose model